hmb/weapon-rotator-oxp/ReadMe.txt

   the malfunction probability of the LB device.
 - Increase the prices and add a bigger gap between both devices.
 Inexperienced pilots won't be able to get the original equipment to early.
-- Use special crosshairs indicationg the rotation direction.
+- Use special crosshairs indicating the rotation direction.
 The new crosshairs consist of 4 arrows in a row, in either left or right direction.

 Bugfixes: